leyluw777/React-Netstorm-Page/README.md

 <br/>

 ## Technologies
 As it was mentioned before, the webpage was completely created in ReactJS without using HTML.
-For styling and responsiveness there was used Bootstrap and css attached to js files.
+For styling and responsiveness there was used Bootstrap and SCSS attached to js files.
 Technologies used in project:
 * React
 * Bootstrap
-* CSS
+* SCSS

 ## Features